German occupation of the Channel Islands: Forced labour camps

+Unlike mainland Europe, where camps were preserved after the end of WWII to become places of mourning and education, in Jersey, former labour camp sites were returned to agriculture or redeveloped for private housing or public buildings.
+Lager Wick camp in Grouville is the only camp that underwent archaeological excavation, and its location is signposted.

+Westmount Memorial/Slave Workers Memorial was opened in 1971.

+Forced Worker Memorial was opened in 2001.

+Remembrance Ceremony at Westmount Memorial honours the memory of all foreign victims of unfree labour.

+Forced Worker Trail tells the stories of escaped workers and islanders who helped them.

 Norman Le Brocq's resistance movement, in a successful attempt to raise the morale of the prisoners, created posters and leaflets in both Spanish and Russian to inform the forced labourers of the German defeat at the hands of the Red Army at the Battle of Kursk and Battle of Stalingrad.
-Norman Le Brocq resistance network was one of the only active Resistance networks on the channel island to actively sabotage the Nazis.
-During 1945, he had successfully convinced anti-Nazi German soldiers to plot a mutiny against their officers, the island was liberated by Allied forces before the mutiny could begin.
+Le Brocq's network was one of the only active Resistance networks on the channel island to actively sabotage the Nazis.
+During 1945, he had successfully convinced anti-Nazi German soldiers to plot a mutiny against their officers; however, the island was liberated by Allied forces before the mutiny could begin.